Jeimer Candelario Preview, Player Props: Cubs vs. Diamondbacks

 Jeimer Candelario At The Plate

-- He ranks 86th in batting average, 55th in on base percentage, and 38th in slugging among the qualified hitters in MLB action.
+- Among qualified hitters in baseball, he ranks 89th in batting average, 49th in on-base percentage, and 40th in slugging.

-- Candelario has an RBI in 45 of 133 games this year, with multiple RBI in 18 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Candelario has picked up an RBI in 33.6% of his games this season, with more than one RBI in 13.4% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.